Tags: Romance Languages

 My primary area of research is language variation and change, focusing on structural phenomena in the Romance Languages.
 More generally, I investigate the forces that shape language use and the subsequent effect that these forces have on how language evolves.
 The most recent extension of this research involves analyzed data from social media for evidence of language change.
 I am also involved in work related to Spanish/Quechua contact.
 For a…

 (Ph.D.
-University of Iowa, 2010) Research (my ORCID) I am associate professor of Hispanic linguistics specializing in syntax.
-This means that I study sentence structure and word order.
+University of Iowa, 2010) Research (my ORCID) I was promoted to the rank of Professor in August 2024.
+I specialize in syntax, which means that I study sentence structure and word order.
 In my research, I seek to discover insight on how language structure is represented within the human mind—in monolinguals as well as bilinguals/multi-linguals.
 I do this by focusing on a variety of constructions in language.
 My current research…